 Benefits of traveling with babies and toddlers

 - Routines aren’t the end all be all.
 Yes, they have their place at home.
-Routines can be beneficial to reinforcing positive habits.
-But it’s good to break from the routines every once in awhile.
+Routines can be beneficial in reinforcing positive habits.
+But it’s good to break from the routines every once in a while.
 You’ll be teaching your baby or toddler flexibility and adapting to environments at a young age.
-An essential life long skill that you’ll be thankful for later.
+An essential lifelong skill that you’ll be thankful for later.